heyitsnuel/reseller_sales_analysis/README.md

 The datasets are loaded into BigQuery with these details:
 - Project id: `civic-genius-328315`
-- Dataset name: `remote_assignment`
+- Dataset id: `remote_assignment`

-The datasets consist of 4 dimension tables and 1 fact table:
+The datasets comprise of 4 dimension tables and 1 fact table:
 - `DimCustomer`
 - `DimProduct`
 - `DimSalesTerritory`